kratel/nyu_appsec/README.md

 Both are equivalent, and this will produce an executable called `spell_check`.
 This executable expects two command line arguments.

 The first argument is an input text file that will have its words checked.
 The second argument should be a wordlist text file to act as a dictionary of correctly spelled words.
-The program outputs how many words were misspelled in the input file.
+The program outputs words that were misspelled in the input file.

 Sample usage using the files included in this repo: